 And here the format for technical documentation comes into use.

-There's a lot of information out there, but not all becomes the favorite of the users.
+There’s a lot of information out there, but not all of it becomes users’ favorites.
 But only those that do in the simplest, understandable, helpful, and accurate way.
-With a format for technical documentation, you can do that effectively.
+With a technical documentation format, you can do that effectively.

 A format for technical documentation allows you to: